 Make the courses relevant.
 Guidance, case studies, and examples should match the technology and platforms that the developers are currently using.

 Use engaging demos.
 Capture developers’ attention with hacking demos.
-Not only will they learn more about the black hat mindset they are up against, but they’ll also understand why they need to validate and sanitize input and think through what might happen if something were to break.
+Not only will they learn more about the unethical hacker mindset they are up against, but they’ll also understand why they need to validate and sanitize input and think through what might happen if something were to break.